Skip to main content

 Researchers Moïra Mikolajczak and Isabelle Roskam at UCLouvain in Belgium have spent years studying a phenomenon they call parental burnout.
 It has three dimensions: overwhelming exhaustion related to parenting, emotional distancing from your children, and a sense of being ineffective as a parent (Mikolajczak, 2019).

-It's distinct from job burnout.
-It's distinct from depression.
+It's distinct from job burnout and from depression.
 You can be burned out as a parent while functioning fine at work.
-You can be burned out without being clinically depressed.
-It's its own thing, and until recently, nobody was measuring it.
+It's its own phenomenon, and until recently, researchers had no way to measure it separately.

 It's more common in the West